-Injury is a leading cause of morbidity and mortality in British Columbia and across Canada.
+Injuries are the leading cause of death for British Columbians ages 1 to 44 years old.
+More than 400,000 residents of BC are injured each year, even though a large majority of injuries are predictable and preventable.
+Furthermore, injuries cost British Columbians $3.7 billion over just one year (2010).
 Injuries have a profound effect on individuals, families, hospitals and society at large because they cause tremendous medical, psychosocial and financial burdens.

 Trauma systems play an important role in not only responding to injury, but in mitigating the burden of injury through injury prevention initiatives and partnerships.
 VGH Trauma Services works collaboratively with public health, academic institutions, and community organizations to identify key injury issues and support injury prevention initiatives at a local, regional and provincial level.

 This report, released in November 2017, details the findings from a prioritization process to provide guidance and recommendations to the Provincial Prevention and Health Promotion Policy Advisory Committee and the Provincial Public Health Executive Committee.
 This work was the result of a collaboration between the BC Injury Prevention Committee, all BC regional health authorities, Trauma Services BC, BC Centre for Disease Control, BC Injury Research and Prevention Unit, BC Falls and Injury Prevention Coalition, and BC Ministry of Health.
 The priorities for injury prevention in BC are:

 - Transport-related injuries (young drivers, pedestrians, cyclists, motor vehicle occupants)